 WordStream also tested this on their own search network ads and saw an 18.8% increase in conversions when they used a negative sentiment.

 Switching up your tone and testing different emotional triggers could make a big difference in your creative and your display ad performance.
 Try using the AdWords ad rotation tool to A/B test positive and negative messaging to see what resonates with your audience.

 Rotate each ad evenly and compare the data at the end of the test to see which performed best.
-And remember, if you change too many factors in your display ad all at once, you risk confusing your results.
+And remember, changing too many factors in your ad all at once is a display ad mistake, as you risk confusing your results.

 Of course, this tactic won’t necessarily work for everyone.
 Remember, WordStream did find that most top-performing ads are positive or neutral.
 But you never know until you test!

 If your typical display ads aren’t performing well, Facebook is always a good place to turn to.